Program Overview

 National

 The National Cohort is geared towards making the MACGCL program accessible to active K-12 teachers from around the United States, who may find the travel demands of the Utah cohort difficult to meet.
-To help achieve this goal, generous support from the Jack Miller Center for Teaching America’s Founding Principles and History ensures non-resident students in this cohort only pay resident tuition rates.
+Generous support from the Jack Miller Center for Teaching America’s Founding Principles and History ensures non-resident students only pay resident tuition rates.

 Students in the National Cohort are only required to meet for one week of in-person class instead of two, with financial support offered for travel costs.
-The remainder of the program is livestreamed.
-This cohort does not travel to Oxford or include a research track.
+This cohort will have the option of taking up to two courses on-site at a historic location their second summer.
+No research track is offered.

 Class Meets June 22